GoogleChrome/web.dev/src/site/content/en/blog/get-installed-related-apps/index.md

 ---
-title: Is your native app installed? getInstalledRelatedApps() will tell you!
+title: "Is your native app installed? `getInstalledRelatedApps()` will tell you!"
-subhead: The getInstalledRelatedApps() method allows your web app to check whether your native app is installed on a user's device, and vice versa.
+subhead: "The `getInstalledRelatedApps()` method allows your web app to check whether your native app is installed on a user's device, and vice versa."
 authors:
   - petelepage
 description: As the capability gap between web and native gets smaller, it gets easier to offer the same experience for both web and native users.
 This may lead to cases where users have both web and native versions of the same app installed on the same device.
 Apps should be able to detect this situation.
 The getInstalledRelatedApps() API is a new web platform API that allows your web app to check to see if your native app is installed on the users device, and vice versa.
 date: 2018-12-20
-updated: 2019-10-11
+updated: 2019-10-15
 tags:
   - post # post is a required tag for the article to show up in the blog.
   - capabilities